 P22 Arts and Crafts: Inspired by the Arts and Crafts movement, closely related to Art Nouveau.

-Riesling: A modern typeface with tall curves and a distinct decorative flair.
+Riesling: A mode typeface with tall curves and a distinct decorative flair.

 Nouvelle Vague: A more recent font that mimics classic Art Nouveau posters.